ksator/arista_eos_automation_tools_dockerized/README.md

 # Instanciate a Docker container

-Move to the local directory which contains your scripts and run the container with this command.
+Move to the local directory which contains your scripts and run this command to instanciate and start a container.
 ```
 docker run -it -v $PWD:/projects --name eos_automation_container eos_automation:1.0
 ```